antonisstathis/MilitaryServicesDocs/FrontEndDocs/SoldiersServicesList.md

 Sends a GET request to retrieve the latest soldier data — the soldiers currently serving in the unit and their most recent assigned services.

+This method is invoked twice: once to retrieve the soldiers data and once to retrieve the personnel data.
+It returns the results in two separate data structures
+(the soldiers list and the personnel list).
+The isPersonnel parameter is used to distinguish between these two cases.
+The user’s current selection is stored in local storage under the key "personnel".
+Additionally, a <div> element (dual-toggle) is provided to allow the user to switch between loading the soldiers list or the personnel list in the main table.

 Calls fetchTableTitles("lastcalc") to retrieve the table column headers for the latest calculation.
 The column titles differ when displaying past calculations (where two additional columns appear).